canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 Some services allow you to list multiple email addresses, others may require you to set up a new account for official contributions.

 **Note**: this provision is related to the [Public Servant Invention Act](https://laws-lois.justice.gc.ca/eng/acts/P-32/FullText.html#h-3), section 3.
-Additional clarification as to the means of identifying as an employee of the GC without necessarily requiring the email address in commits will need to be sought to ease the process and your organization may already have its own guidance around this topic.
+Additional clarification as to the means of identifying as an employee of the GC without requiring the email address in commits will need to be sought to ease the process and your organization may already have its own guidance around this topic.

 ### Submit changes